Pirates Unit Study for Homeschooling Families

 Reality and Fantasy

-While this story had many events that could have really happened, it also had many elements of fantasy.
+While the Pirates in the Park story had many events that could have really happened, it also had many elements of fantasy.
 Discuss with your child, which parts were real and which parts were fantasy.
 Many of the children in the story were using their imagination, pretending to be pirates, cowboys, and ship captains.

 Have your child use his imagination to narrate or write a story that includes elements of reality and fantasy, maybe with himself as a pirate!

-Use the Pirate Creative Writing worksheet in the Pirates in the Park Unit Study Pack in the Free Resource Library for your child’s writing assignment.
+Use the Pirate Creative Writing worksheet in the Pirates Unit Study Pack (comes in 3 handwriting sizes) for your child’s writing assignment.

 Abbreviations